sjp38/hackermail/USAGE.md

 Cover Letter Purpose Bogus Commit
 ---------------------------------

-Managing multiple or long changes that should be split into multipl patchsets is not simple.
+Managing multiple or long changes that should be split into multiple patchsets is not simple.
 One way to do that is having a special bogus commit for each patchset.
 The bogus commit has a subject that easy to identify from the commit log, and contains the cover letter as the commit message's body.